theelims/ESP32-sveltekit/docs/statefulservice.md

 ### Recovery Mode

-There is also a recovery mode present which will for the creation of an access point.
+There is also a recovery mode present which will force the creation of an access point.
 By calling

 ```cpp
 esp32sveltekit.recoveryMode();